 How Many Students Get Financial Aid?

-Cabrillo College's typical financial aid offer for incoming freshmen is $9,624.
-Around 64.0% of new students obtain some kind of financial aid, the majority of which is scholarships and grants.
+Cabrillo College's typical financial aid offer for incoming freshmen is $10,203.
+Around 74.0% of new students obtain some kind of financial aid, the majority of which is loans.

 Loans are a part of financial aid packages, however the only true college discount is a grant or scholarship that you don't need to repay.